perfsonar/docker-devbox/README.md

 DDB is intended for use in expendable development systems.  **It is not for use in production.**

+DDB will run Docker as the invoking user if that user is the superuser or is in the `docker` group.
+Otherwise, it will attempt to escalate to the superuser using `sudo(8)`.
+If you have containers and images built as the superuser with older versions of DDB, it can be forced into the old behavior by setting the environment variable `DDB_FORCE_ROOT` to any non-empty value.

-Because DDB depends on a user's ability to become the superuser, containers being run by one user are accessible to any other user with the same rights.
+Containers being run as the superuser are accessible to any other user with the same rights.
 The separation between users provided is for convenience, not security.